HLC-nick-mccullough/HLC-nick-mccullough/README.md

 # Hi there I'm Nick!👋
-## I'm a Software Developer on the Core Platforms Team, Application Delivery @ Homesteaders
+### I'm a Software Developer on the Core Platforms Team
+### Application Delivery Department @ Homesteaders Life Company

 <!--
 **HLC-nick-mccullough/HLC-nick-mccullough** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.